carbon-language/carbon-lang/llvm/docs/HowToSubmitABug.rst

 More often than not, bugs in the compiler cause it to crash---often due to an assertion failure of some sort.
-The most important piece of the puzzle is to figure out if it is crashing in the GCC front-end or if it is one of the LLVM libraries (e.g. the optimizer or code generator) that has problems.
+The most important piece of the puzzle is to figure out if it is crashing in the Clang front-end or if it is one of the LLVM libraries (e.g. the optimizer or code generator) that has problems.